-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, a dainty little story of fire and pus and slithering hate... but in a good way, as long as you don't find yourself one of its participants.

 The premise is that it's 109 years after humanity had the genius idea to build a computer, give it complete control of the world's weapons, and then let it become self-aware.
 What was once the Allied Mastercomputer, but is now simply AM, promptly did what all genocidal computers do and obliterated everyone.
 At least, almost everyone.
 For reasons known only to itself, it picked five specific human beings as its personal playthings, made them immortal, and spent the next century sadistically torturing them with its ability to warp both their bodies and the world around them to its every whim.

 Cheery stuff.
-Though maybe more suited to a platform game than an adventure...
+Though maybe more suited to a platformer than an adventure game.

-Initially though, it's this simple - AM is bored, so he challenges his captives to a game.
-Each of them will enter a psycho-drama of his own devising, designed specifically to- actually, no. First, he delivers his most memorable speech from the short story.
-You might not get the gist of it first time round though - he's not exactly open or interested in talking about his mixed feelings towards humanity.
+Initially though, it's this simple—AM is bored, so he challenges his captives to a game.
+Each of them will enter a psycho-drama of his devising, designed specifically to—actually, no. First, he delivers his most memorable speech from the short story.
+You might not get the gist of it first time round, though.
+He's not exactly open or interested in talking about his mixed feelings towards humanity.

 Who voices AM, you may be wondering?
 That would be Ellison himself, and... uh...
 I think the acting quality speaks for itself.
 Still, the passion is there, and that's what counts, right?
 Somewhat oddly, and unfortunately, he ends up being the only credited voice actor on the game.